BlurrySquire/blurry-os/README.md

 # My OS
 For a lack of name generating skills, I have left the name as ``my-os``.
 This will stay this way until I, or others, can come up with a fitting name.
 My-os is an x86_64 only OS that supports both BIOS and UEFI.
 It is compliant with the [Limine](https://limine-bootloader.org/) protocol.

+## Notes
+- This really doesn't do much at the moment.
+There is no userspace, it just simply sets some things up and prints to the screen.

 ## Dependencies
 - You will need to have a cross compiler installed on your system.
 Currently the build system only supports ``gcc`` compiled to target ``x86_64-elf-gcc``.
 A guide for building a cross compiler is [here](https://wiki.osdev.org/GCC_Cross-Compiler), provided by [wiki.osdev.org](https://wiki.osdev.org/).